Quansight/Quansight.github.io/_posts/2019-02-01-Episode-13-Jupyter_Ecosystem.md

 * **Host:** Anthony Scopatz
 * **Co-Host:** David Charboneau
 * **Guest 1:** Carol Willing, is a Jupyter Steering Council member, core developer with a focus on Jupyter's use in learning (over 5 years), and a Python core developer.
-* **Guest 2:** Matthias Bussonnier,  by Day he’s a Research facilitator at the University of California, Merced, and by Night a Pythonista (mostly), and one of the early founders of Jupyter and a core developer of Jupyter as well as IPython.
+* **Guest 2:** Matthias Bussonnier,  by Day he facilitates research at the University of California, Merced, and by Night he is a Pythonista (mostly), and one of the early founders of Jupyter and a core developer of Jupyter as well as IPython.

 ### Project Overview